IBM/ibm-cloud-functions-message-hub-trigger/README.md

 If you're not familiar with the OpenWhisk programming model [try the action, trigger, and rule sample first](https://github.com/IBM/openwhisk-action-trigger-rule).
 [You'll need a Bluemix account and the latest OpenWhisk command line tool](docs/OPENWHISK.md).

-This example shows how to create an action that consumes Message Hub (Kafka) messages.
+This example shows how to create an action that consumes Message Hub (Apache Kafka) messages (records).

 1. [Configure Message Hub](#1-configure-message-hub)
 2. [Create OpenWhisk actions](#2-create-openwhisk-actions)